dapr/docs/daprdocs/content/en/reference/api/configuration_api.md

 ## Subscribe Configuration

 This endpoint lets you subscribe to configuration changes.
+Notifications happen when values are updated or deleted in the configuration store.
+This enables the application to react to configuration changes.

 ### HTTP Request